Home » Lunch/Dinner » Instant Pot Chili Recipe With Dry Beans

 I also found that when I didn’t soak the beans, my chili tasted very “beany”, and muted the tomato and spices.
 It was still delicious, but just not optimal.

-If you wanted to make your chili without soaking the beans first, just follow the recipe as written, and add an extra cup of broth.
+If you want to make your chili without soaking the beans first, just follow the recipe as written, and add an extra cup of broth.
 Add your dry beans to the chili mix, and cook in the Instant Pot for 35 minutes on high pressure, with a natural release of 15 minutes.
 If the beans are still snappy, pop the lid back on, and cook on high pressure for another 5-10 minutes.

 Should I cook dried beans before adding to chili?